 How: The Program of Work should come about through teamwork.
 Ideas should flow from the grassroots-individual members-to the Statewide Advisory Committee.
 The Statewide Advisory Committee is composed of the Area Chairmen.
 Area Chairmen should discuss and share topics with the State Educational Chairman and State Advisor who carefully work together to craft the POW.
-Time is also set aside for the Educational Program Chairman to meet with the respective Advisory Committee and the State Advisor to discuss future programming needs and issues.
+Time for this discussion is built into the State Chairman Workshops held at the annual state meeting.
+However, the conversation should continue via a variety of communications channels, including phone, email and social media (when applicable).